yip-kl/meltano_sample/README.md

 # What is this about
-Running Meltano as a container via Cloud Composer
+Running Meltano as a container via Cloud Composer 2.
+Note that:
+- It is only for EL, no T is performed here
+- The architecture involves running Meltano container using the KubernetesPodOperator which runs the workload in Cloud Composer 2 GKE, which supports only `general-purpose` compute class which has no GPU

 # Develop
 **Performing configuration**